What are you looking for?

 If you're not sure which block to use, try searching for what you're trying to do.
 The block names are straightforward, and hovering over any block in the inserter shows a short description and preview.

 When working in the editor you can move the blocks around the page and change the order of them.
-You have to can't click and drag actual content onto the page and have if apply with correct corresponding block.
+You can't click and drag external content onto the page, it must be inserted with the correct corresponding block.

 For example you can copy and paste text from another site in a paragraph block that is already set on your page or a heading.